27 June 2025

 Knowledge, Skills, and Abilities:

-• Knowledge of common aviation regulations.
+• Familiarity with common aviation regulations.

-• Demonstrates first-level facilitation skills.
+• Possesses first-level facilitation skills.

 • Possesses first-level customer service skills.

-The salary range for this role is $92,575 – $157,550.
-Compensation will depend on a number of factors, including a candidate’s qualifications, education, skills, experience, and market demands.
-FlightSafety offers a competitive total rewards package, which includes vacation, sick leave, a 401k match, healthcare coverage, and a broad range of other benefits.
+FlightSafety offers a competitive total rewards package.
+This includes vacation, sick leave, a 401k match, comprehensive healthcare coverage, and a broad range of other valuable benefits designed to support employees.

-Physical Demands and Work Environment:
+Physical Demands and Work Environment

-While performing the duties of this job, the employee is regularly required to use hands to finger, handle, or feel objects, tools, or controls; reach with hands and arms; and talk or hear.
-The employee may be required to stand; walk; sit; climb or balance; stoop, kneel, crouch, or crawl; and taste or smell.
-The role requires physical range of body motion to perform tasks such as reaching, exerting pressure, manipulating rudder controls and/or anti-torque with both feet; reaching and manipulating numerous controls within the Simulator device from the Instructor’s chair; entering and exiting from the Simulator device via the provided ramp; moving between the Instructor station, screen, and podium while instructing in the classroom; and exiting from a malfunctioned Simulator while the device is in a severely pitched attitude.
-Specific vision abilities required include close vision, distance vision, color vision, peripheral vision, depth perception, and the ability to adjust focus.
+Specific physical capabilities required include the physical range of body motion to: Reach, exert pressure, and manipulate rudder controls and/or anti-torque pedals with both feet.
+Reach and manipulate numerous controls within the simulator device from the Instructor’s chair.
+Enter and exit the simulator device via the provided ramp.
+Move between the Instructor station, screen, and podium while instructing in the classroom.
+Safely exit a malfunctioned simulator device while it is in a severely pitched attitude.
+Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception, and the ability to adjust focus.

-The employee must regularly lift and/or move up to 10 pounds, and frequently lift and/or move up to 25 pounds.
+The employee must regularly lift and/or move up to 10 pounds and frequently lift and/or move up to 25 pounds.

 While performing the duties of this job, the employee frequently works near moving mechanical parts.
 The employee may work in high, precarious places and in outside weather conditions and is occasionally exposed to wet and/or humid conditions, fumes or airborne particles, toxic or caustic chemicals, extreme cold, extreme heat, risk of electrical shock, risk of radiation, and vibration.